lssoares/multi-maven-quarkus/README.md

 ### quarkus-root
 This module contains the quarkus maven plugin, all the required dependencies, and all the @quarkusTest

-This of it as a EAR or WAR, that packages all dependencies required to run the project.

-Tests are located on this modules for not having to deal with dependency inheritance... this way we're testing using the same dependencies available in runtime.
+Integration tests are located on quarkus-root module for not having to deal with dependency inheritance... this way we're testing using the same dependencies available in runtime.

-The only logic for organizing tests, is to maintain them on the same package as the access class they propose to test.
+Unit testing should use mocking for accessing other modules, and must be placed on the correct module.

 ### repository
 Handles data access.